NikkelM/Steam-App-ID-Finder/README.md

    ```bash
    npx steam-app-id-finder gameNames --input games --steam-api-key <yourKey>
    ```
+   Add `--save-config` to a flag-driven run to also write the assembled configuration to a `config.json` (or `--save-config <path>`), so you can reuse or edit it later.
+Credentials are never stored.
 2. **The interactive wizard** - `steam-app-id-finder init` asks you a few questions, writes a `config.json`, and offers to run it right away.
 Running `steam-app-id-finder` with no arguments and no `config.json` present starts this wizard automatically.
 3. **A configuration file** - `steam-app-id-finder run` (or just `steam-app-id-finder`) runs a `config.json` from the current directory (or pass `--config <path>`).
 This is handy for a setup you reuse often; the wizard can create the file for you, or you can write it by hand.
 Running a mode command with no flags (for example `steam-app-id-finder gameNames`) also falls back to this `config.json`, as long as its `mode` matches the command.